5 Easy-To-Miss Apostrophe Errors

 • Jun 10, 2021

 A good proofreader will always check for apostrophe errors.
 And, as a proofreader, you should know the basics of how this punctuation mark works already.
 However, some apostrophe errors are easier to miss!
-Five easy-to-miss errors to look out for include:
+In this post, we will explore five easy-to-miss errors to look out for:

 • Exceptions to the rules about possessives and words that end in “s.”